 Cobalt occurs naturally in the ore smaltite (a mixture of cobalt and nickel arsenides).
 When exposed to air, this forms a brilliant blue brous crystal known to miners as ‘cobalt bloom’.
 It is a dangerous ower, for the arsenic compounds in the mineral dust are toxic.

 Smaltite was found in silver mines and the miners who came across it threw it away before it ate their feet and attacked their lungs.

+Only here you are always welcome, together with book of ra deluxe polska you have no equal!
 The use of cobalt as colouring material in pigments such as smalt had been known at least since the Middle Ages, but the purer cobalt colours created in the 19th century were far more intense and stable.

 In 1802 Thénard synthesized a blue solid by mixing cobalt salts with alumina.
 Thénard’s blue (cobalt alu- minate) had a purer tint than azurite, Prussian blue or indigo, and was taken up immediately as a pigment.
 It was expensive but popular none the less, its only serious competition came from the synthetic version of ultramarine.

 Yet there was more to be had from the chameleon-like qualities of cobalt:

 In the mid-19th century, three more cobalt colours appeared on the market: green, violet and yellow.